Local sensitivity-preserving random data down-sampling for experimental design: Introduction

-In this work, we would like to approach the problem from a different perspective: instead of searching for an \textit{optimal} subset of experiments $\Omega_c$, we are content when finding a \textit{sufficient} one whose data adheres similar parameter sensitivity as the full setup $\Omega$.
-Mathematically, this amounts to finding those designs $\Omega_c = \{u_1,...,u_c\}\subset \Omega$ so that $\mathcal{I}(\Omega_c)$ is as informative as $\mathcal{I}(\Omega)$, or
+In this work, we take a different perspective, which we refer to as qualitative design \cite{walter1990qualitative,walter1996identifiability}.
+Rather than seeking an optimal subset of experiments $\Xi_c^{\mathrm{OED}}$ according to a prescribed optimality criterion $\Phi$, our goal is to identify a sufficient subset whose information content preserves the parameter sensitivity of the full experimental configuration $\Xi$.
+The emphasis is therefore shifted from optimizing $\Phi(\mathcal{I}(\Xi_c))$ to preserving the essential structure of the Fisher information matrix.
+Mathematically, this amounts to finding those designs $\Xi _c = \{\xi_1,...,\xi_c\}\subset \Xi $ so that $\mathcal{I}(\Xi _c)$ is as informative as $\mathcal{I}(\Xi )$, or

-This strategy is in significant contrast to the ``optimal design" where one looks the best weighing/selection strategy that provides the optimal eigenvalue structure of \gls{fim}.
-We relax this optimality requirement.
-This relaxation provides us some flexibility in developing algorithms.
-More specifically, since we do not look for optimizing the eigenvalue structure, techniques typically unemployed to experimental design can now be leveraged on, and one can potentially avoid deploying iterative solvers.
-The newly involved technics can also expand the breath of conclusion.